manuelvanrijn/manuelvanrijn.github.com/source/_posts/2012-11-09-scalable-heroku-worker-for-sidekiq-with-redistogo-nano.markdown

 end
 ```

-### Sidekiq initializer
+### Sidekiq initializer with autoscaler

 The initializer is a bit different than the samples on the Sidekiq wiki.
-This is mainly because I'm using the autoscaler gem which is a Sidekiq middleware that will create and destory a Heroku worker based on the amount of tasks in a Sidekiq queue.
+This is mainly because I'm using the [autoscaler gem](https://github.com/JustinLove/autoscaler) which is a Sidekiq middleware that will create and destory a Heroku worker based on the amount of tasks in a Sidekiq queue.

 The only thing this gem require's is having these two enviroment variables defined on your heroku instance to create and destory a worker: